Chile’s Irish Flavor

 Puerto Montt is the salmon-farming capital of Chile, and perhaps the world.
 Founded in the 19th century by German immigrants, the oceanside city still shows its old German influence in its architecture and restaurants such as the Club Allemande.
 Murals line the walls along the city’s main road.
 An ocean-front boulevard with an unfettered view where lovely, reasonably priced small hotels face the sea, proves the old resort’s heritage.
 On the way out of town, a long marketplace of open stalls features crafts of every kind, including hand-spun yarn and handwoven items.

 Within reach, and view, of volcanoes, Puerto Montt is a mere 20-minute ferry ride from Chiloe, Chile’s largest island, known as the “Island of Legends.”
-The last place reached by Europeans, it’s historically an agricultural island with rich topsoil measured in feet, not inches, where Indian natives may be seen walking barefoot, leading oxen down the road.
+The last place reached by Europeans, it’s historically an agricultural island with rich topsoil measured in feet, not inches, where Native Americans may be seen walking barefoot, leading oxen down the road.

 Before the Spanish arrived, Chile’s residents were mostly Atacama, Diaguuita and smaller indigenous groups in the northern Atacama Desert regions.
 The Mapuche or Araucanians inhabited the central valley region, where most still live.
 However, most of Chile’s residents are now mestizo, or of mixed European descent, and not just Spanish, often German and Swiss.